SiddharthaAnand/dblp-spider/README.md

 # dblp-spider
  Collection of co-authorship network from http://dblp.uni-trier.de/.
 The site stores information about the author who have worked together on a research topic.
-You can visit the website and check it out for more information about the kind of information that is represented there.
+You can visit the website and check it out for more information about the kind of data that is present there.

 # Example of a co-authorship network
 ```